debaditc/techvidyarthi/content/_index.md

 Have questions or suggestions?
 Feel free to email - dev.techvidyarthi@gmail.com

-**Note** : I kept blog's UI very basic and focussed more on my journal.
-I am still learning UI 😊
+**Note** : Blog's UI is kept simple and focussed more on journal/content.
+Still in UI learning phase 😊

 Thanks for reading!